Lake Placid (film): Production

 Lake Placid was produced by Fox 2000 Pictures, Phoenix Pictures, and Rocking Chair Productions.
 The 32 ft long crocodile was created by Stan Winston Studios and was operated by aquatic hydraulics.

 Some of the film's scenes were shot in Vancouver and Surrey, British Columbia.
 Three different lakes in British Columbia stood in for the fictional "Black Lake": Shawnigan Lake, Buntzen Lake and Hayward Lake.

-Most of the crocodile vocalizations were recorded from alligators in Orlando, Florida at Gatorland.
+Most of the crocodile vocalizations were recorded from alligators in Orlando, Florida, at Gatorland.

+Highlight David E. Kelley's unusual transition from writing critically acclaimed, dialogue-heavy TV court dramas (Ally McBeal, The Practice) to a quick-pitted monster movie screenplay.

 Music

-Soundtrack

-The soundtrack for the film was composed and conducted by John Ottman, and released by Varèse Sarabande.
+Soundtrack for the film score, composed and conducted by John Ottman, was released by Varèse Sarabande.